UPDATES! How The Trump Presidency And Tax Reform May Affect Stock Compensation

 Outlook For The Future

-With little risk of tax increases in 2017, there was no pressing tax-law reason to accelerate income into 2016.
-Even if you do predict that your tax rates are likely to drop or rise in the future, taxes should never be the only planning consideration for stock options and company stock at year-end.
+With little risk of tax increases in 2018, there is no pressing tax-law reason to accelerate income into 2017.
+You may even be considering the opposite (e.g. to defer 2017 income) if you think that your tax rates will be lower next year.
+However, tax-rate predictions should never be the only planning consideration for stock options and company stock at year-end.
 Instead, you may want to let investment objectives and personal financial needs, not tax considerations, drive your year-end planning.

 In the long term, your company's stock price, not tax legislation, is likely to be the most crucial factor for your equity compensation.
 When a stock price falls after grant or becomes excessively volatile, equity grants tend to lose their perceived value (even if stock options do not actually go underwater).
 Therefore, if stock prices continue to perform well and we avoid the falling prices of a bear market, we can perhaps reasonably expect that stock compensation, ESPPs, and employee ownership will continue to thrive, especially when these opportunities are granted broadly to most or all employees in an egalitarian way.
 Additionally, the success of stock compensation depends not only on a company's share price but also on the efficacy with which it both communicates its stock plan to employees and provides them with educational resources on their grants.